Flexible Terms & Conditions due to Covid-19

 If the corona outbreak has affect on your trip, special terms & conditions might apply.

-If a traveler is not allowed to fly or travel due to a positive corona test, addtional costs for amending/extending the trip, additional hotel nights, transfers, flight changes, are for the travelers own account.
+If a traveler is not allowed to fly or travel due to a positive corona test, additional costs for amending/extending the trip, additional hotel nights, transfers, flight changes, are for the travelers own account.
 We will however assist in arranging or helping out in any way we can.

 Please check our Corona page for current travel restrictions.